-While Section 1042 provides a powerful tool for state attorneys general, many of the state attorney general enforcement actions in the consumer finance sphere have been brought under state laws prohibiting unfair and deceptive practices.25 All 50 states and the District of Columbia have a consumer protection statute that prohibits unfair or deceptive practices, and nearly all grant enforcement authority to the state attorney general.26 Even if an overhaul of the Dodd-Frank Act eliminates Section 1042, state attorneys general will retain their enforcement authority under state law with respect to unfair or deceptive practices.27 Under these statutes, state attorneys general may generally conduct investigations, bring actions, and recover civil penalties or obtain injunctive relief against entities engaging in unfair, deceptive, or fraudulent acts.28 Attorneys general may also coordinate among themselves to enter into multi-state actions or settlements.
+While Section 1042 provides a powerful tool for state attorneys general, many of the state attorney general enforcement actions in the consumer finance sphere have been brought under state laws prohibiting unfair and deceptive practices.
+[25] All 50 states and Washington, D.C., have a consumer protection statute that prohibits unfair or deceptive practices, and nearly all grant enforcement authority to the state attorney general.
+[26] Even if an overhaul of the Dodd-Frank Act eliminates Section 1042, state attorneys general will retain their enforcement authority under state law with respect to unfair or deceptive practices.
+[27] Under these statutes, state attorneys general may generally conduct investigations, bring actions and recover civil penalties or obtain injunctive relief against entities engaging in unfair, deceptive or fraudulent acts.
+[28] Attorneys general may also coordinate among themselves to enter into multistate actions or settlements.

-While enforcement actions brought by the Bureau have captured headlines, state attorneys general have also been active in enforcing their states' consumer protection statutes against consumer financial services companies.
-In the past year, attorneys general in California, Illinois, Massachusetts and New York29, among other states, have brought numerous actions against a wide variety of consumer financial services providers.
+While enforcement actions brought by the bureau have captured headlines, state attorneys general have also been active in enforcing their states' consumer protection statutes against consumer financial services companies.
+In the past year, attorneys general in California, Illinois, Massachusetts and New York[29], among other states, have brought numerous actions against a wide variety of consumer financial services providers.
 Below, we summarize some of these actions to provide insight into where attorneys general may focus their efforts going forward.